Elizabeth Eaton Rosenthal: Early life

-Elizabeth Eaton was born in a small manufacturing town, Amherst, Nova Scotia, Canada.
+Elizabeth Eaton was born in the small manufacturing town of Amherst, Nova Scotia, Canada.
 She was greatly influenced by her grandparents, who lived with her mother while her father, Dr. Robert Burrell Eaton, served as a field surgeon during World War II.
 She spent many summers with her grandfather at his log cabin on the shores of the Bay of Fundy.
 Her grandmother taught Elizabeth to paint and to make clothing.

 She attended Mount Allison University where she studied fine arts with Canadian painter Alex Colville.

 Career

 Unable to find appropriate work in Canada, Eaton hitchhiked to New York City in 1964.
 Arriving at a New York unemployment agency with a pillow and her sketchbook, she was sent for a job interview and was quickly hired by an art department in the garment district.

 In 1987, Eaton established her own design company, SweetPea Design Studio, which she ran for 15 years.
 She then ran a small art business selling fabrics from her collection of vintage fabrics.

-Eaton has created prints for designers such as Michael Kors, Liz Claiborne, Calvin Klein, American Eagle Outfitters and Ralph Lauren.
-She also makes tiny watercolor paintings.
+Eaton has created prints for designers such as Michael Kors, Liz Claiborne, Calvin Klein, American Eagle Outfitters, and Ralph Lauren.
+She also makes small watercolour paintings.

-In 2025, Eaton made a cameo in the music video for Chappell Roan’s song The Subway.
+In 2025, Eaton made a cameo in the music video for Chappell Roan's song "The Subway".